01Understanding How eBay Works

-In essence the way it works is a seller lists an item, adding photos and description and choosing a price and shipping options.
-(We will cover more specifics about listing items later.)
-Buyers then can bid on it or simply “buy it now.”
+In essence, the way it works is a seller lists an item, adding photos and a description and choosing a price and shipping options.
+Buyers then can bid on it or simply “Buy it Now.”
 When a deal has been made, buyers make payment via any of a number of different payment options, and the seller ships it.

 While it may be free to list an item (depending on how many items you list a month), the seller pays a fee when it is sold.
 Learn more about eBay fees.
 Also, sellers usually pay fees associated with the payment method your buyer uses.
 There are other services you may opt to pay for.

-When the transaction is complete, the buyer and the seller give each other feedback about the sales process and/or the item sold. eBay has a lot of rules to protect both buyers and sellers, so before you begin know what they are.
-Read this EBay Rules Survival Guide.
+When the transaction is complete, the buyer and the seller give each other feedback about the sales process and/or the item sold. eBay has a lot of rules to protect both buyers and sellers, so before you begin, know what they are.

-If your goal, however, is to start a new business as an eBay seller, not to expand an existing one, then what to sell is a critical question.
+If your goal is to start a new business as an eBay seller, not to expand an existing one, then what to sell is a critical question.

 While in many cases the buyer pays the shipping, whoever pays for it, it adds to the overall cost.
 When considering an item for sale, remember buyers are usually looking for a deal and will only pay so much for an item.
 If an item’s shipping cost is too large it could make it unsellable.

-One approach for the newbie is to start by selling stuff you already own, but don’t need or want anymore, like an electronic yard sale.
-The advantage to this is not only that you don’t have to spend money on things to resell; it is also that you will learn more by selling a wider range of items.
+One approach for the newbie is to start by selling stuff you already own but don’t need or want anymore, like an electronic yard sale.
+The advantage of this is not only that you don’t have to spend money on things to resell, but also that you will learn more by selling a wider range of items.
 Because you don’t have any or much feedback, don’t start by selling high priced items.
 Buyers are likely to be wary of a seller with no feedback, so start small.

 Most potential sellers on eBay have probably bought something on the online site, so they may already have an eBay ID.
 If that ID has good feedback associated with it, you may want to keep it for your selling.
 However, you may also want an ID that is in line with your business.
 You can change your ID, but eBay will notify buyers that you recently changed your ID, which might be a red flag for some.